majorx234/jack_fft_visualizer/README.md

 - documentation
   - overview of modules and  data flow
 - unix signal handling
+- notify mechanism:
-- notify mechanism signal modules new data, closeing
+  - signal modules new data is there,
+  - application is closing
+- keep track of ringbuffer filling (maybe drop samples)

 # References
 - "if that's a theft than that's art" quote by Tsoding